Suture Care (cont.)

 - For people who have not completed a primary series of tetanus shots, any recommendations for additional tetanus immunization should be followed.
 Wound contamination is still the most common source for the development of tetanus, which can cause death.

-- People with other medical problems (diabetes, for example) may take longer than average to heal and close wounds with sutures.
+- People with other medical problems (diabetes, for example) may take longer than average to heal.

 - Newer suture materials are under development; some may contain antimicrobials and others may contain wound healing compounds.